Site icon Exercises For Injuries

 Overall, men have more muscle mass than women, so does that mean you should eat more red meat?
 While protein is certainly important, it depends a lot on your weight and level of exercise.
 Don’t forget that protein is critical for many other body processes beyond muscle building.
 Every organ in the body depends on protein for normal function.
 New cells require protein to be born, and many biological reactions are protein dependent.

-If you’re not very active, the recommended daily amount of protein is about 0.8 grams of per kilogram of body weight, or 0.36 grams per pound.
+If you’re not very active, the is about 0.8 grams of per kilogram of body weight, or 0.36 grams per pound.
 If you weigh 180 pounds, this is only about 65 grams or about 0.14 pounds.
 Doesn’t seem like much, right?
 But the grams of protein aren’t the same as how much the food itself weighs.

-An 8-ounce steak weighs about 225 grams, but it only has 61 grams of actual protein.
-A large egg weighs 46 grams, but it only contains 6 grams of protein.
+An 8-ounce steak weighs about 225 grams, but it only has 61 grams of actual protein. weighs 46 grams, but it only contains 6 grams of protein.
 So, if you are sedentary and weigh 180 pounds, one 8-ounce piece of beef satisfies your daily protein requirement.

 Proteins are actually comprised of even smaller molecules called amino acids.
 Your body can produce some of these, but others must come from your diet.
 The ones required from food are called the essential amino acids.